Sixth chords

 You are allowed to omit the 5th when you play a 6th chord.

 Sixth chords have a dark, melancholic character.
-They create less tension than seventh chords and therefore don't tend that much towards a next chord change.
+They create less tension than seventh chords and therefore tend less to push towards a chord change.

 Guitar chord shapes for sixth chords

-Changing the basic C major chord shape into C6
+Deriving C6 from the basic C major chord shape

-Taking the "classic" C major chord shape we can raise the G by two frets (a whole step) to get a 6th.
-So we're giving up the 5th G for the 6th A here.
+Starting from the "classic" C major shape, raise the G by two frets (a whole step) to get the 6th A. You may drop the 5th G.

-To change the C major chord into a C6 in that way, drag the slider below the chord shape to the right
+To change the C major chord into a C6 that way, drag the slider below the chord shape to the right.

-C6 can be seen as Am (or Am7) chord with the minor 3rd as the lowest note.
+C6 can be seen as an Am (or Am7) chord with the minor 3rd C in the bass.

 Creating C6 with the parallel Am chord

-Ok, let's create some more C6 chord shapes by taking an Am or Am7 somewhere on the upper four strings and then add a C in the bass on low E string or A string.
+Let's build more C6 shapes by fretting Am or Am7 on the upper four strings and adding a C in the bass on the low E or A string.
 Here are some examples:

-Creating G6 with the parallel Em (Em7) chord
+Creating G6 with the parallel Em (or Em7) chord

-G6 can be seen as Em (respectively Em7) chord with the minor 3rd G in the bass.
+G6 can be seen as an Em (or Em7) chord with the minor 3rd G in the bass.

 Minor 6th chord (m6)

-If we want to play a minor 6th chord, we can take a major 6th chord and change the major 3rd to a minor 3rd.
+To play an m6 chord, take a major 6th chord and lower the major 3rd to a minor 3rd.

-In the shown chord diagram you can see a C6 with a major 3rd E changing to a Cm6 with a minor 3rd Eb by using the slider below the chord shape.
+In the shown diagram you see C6 (with major 3rd E) changing to Cm6 (with minor 3rd Eb).
+Drag the slider under the chord shape to the right.

 Special appearances of 6ths in chords